-I'm Rachel, a wife and mother of two.
-My journey as a birth professional began in 2015, while taking Bradley Method classes.
-The birth of my first child, Evie, was a beautiful, powerful and transformative experience.
-I knew that I would eventually leave my career to become a doula.
+Hi, I'm Rachel!
+I'm a wife, a mom of two beautiful kids, and a birth professional.
+My journey into the birth world began in 2015 taking Bradley Method Classes before the birth of my first child.
+Birthing my first child, Evie, was a beautiful, powerful and transformative experience.
+I had the support of my good friend, Aubrey, who was training as a doula with DONA.
+I knew that I would eventually leave my career to become a doula too.

-In 2017, we moved to South Africa, where I worked with Her Voice non-profit organization empowering women from Kayamandi township.
+In 2017, we moved to South Africa, where I worked with Her Voice non-profit organization.
+Her Voice empowes women from Kayamandi township with suppprt, life skills and leadership.
 I finished my training as a doula and soon after designed the Ubomi Project, which means "life" in isiXhosa.
-Through the Ubomi Project, I taught classes on nutrition, childbirth, breastfeeding and infant care.
-It's hard for westerners to imagine a place where women can die from preventable diseases (like mastitis or infections), but this was and is the reality of many places around the world.
-Education in these contexts is life-saving.
+Through the Ubomi Project, I taught classes on nutrition, childbirth, breastfeeding and infant care to women in vulnerable communities.
+It's hard for westerners to imagine a place where women can die from preventable diseases and infections, but this was and is the reality of many places around the world.
+South Africa taught me the life-saving value of education.
 Women were able to receive doula care in the local public hospital if they completed all the required workshops.
 In a community known for gender violence, and where childbirth is wrought with fear and trauma, we were able to see women redeeming the experience of childbirth, walking into motherhood with confidence and support!